 Gastrointestinal parasites cause significant economic losses and are listed in the top three fatal conditions in sheep and goats.
-Parasites cause disease when they are present in large numbers or when the host animal is weakened by another disease or by poor nutrition.
+Internal parasites in sheep and goats cause disease when they are present in large numbers or when the host animal is weakened by another disease or by poor nutrition.
 Damage to the host occurs when parasites attach to the lining of the gastrointestinal tract and ingest blood – large numbers of parasites can create anemia from blood loss.
 Damage can also occur from other parasites when they either attach to the lining of the gastrointestinal tract and cause it to become inflamed, or they live in the lumen (open area) of the gastrointestinal tract and have access to ingested feed nutrients before the host can digest them.
 This can result in the impaired ability of the host animal to absorb nutrients, causing poor body condition (thinness), poor growth rates, low milk production, and/or poor hair coat or fleece growth.
 Some parasites cause a reduction in appetite in the host animal.

 To understand how parasites are spread from animal to animal, you have to understand the parasites’ life-cycle.
 When parasites’ are in the gastrointestinal tract of the host, they lay microscopic eggs that are shed in the animal’s feces.
 Once on the ground in the feces, the eggs hatch into larvae.
 The larvae are capable of traveling a small distance away from the fecal matter and reside on nearby blades of grass or other plant matter, such as hay that is on the ground.
 Larvae can be spread by animals walking in their manure and onto nearby grass or feed, which is then ingested by another animal.
 Once ingested by the sheep or goat, the parasites mature in the gastrointestinal tract into the adult form, and egg-laying resumes.
 When there is an abundance of parasites in the goat or sheep, they will start to show clinical signs.
 These clinical signs can range from weight loss, diarrhea, anemia with pale mucous membranes of the eye and mouth, “bottle jaw” (edematous swelling under the jaw), generalized weakness, and eventually death.